A topic from the subject of Literature Review in Chemistry.

 Overview

-Synthetic biology is a field of research that combines engineering principles with biology to design and build new biological systems.
-The goal of synthetic biology is to create new technologies that can address a wide range of problems, from treating diseases to producing renewable energy.
+Synthetic biology is a field of research that combines engineering principles with biology to design and build new biological parts, devices, and systems, or to redesign existing natural biological systems for useful purposes.
+The goal is to create new technologies addressing a wide range of problems, from treating diseases to producing renewable energy and sustainable materials.

 Key Points

-• Synthetic biology is a rapidly growing field, with new advances being made all the time.
+• Synthetic biology is a rapidly growing field, with new advances constantly being made.

 • Synthetic biology has the potential to revolutionize many industries, including healthcare, agriculture, and energy.

-• Some of the challenges of synthetic biology include safety, security, and ethics.
+• Some of the challenges of synthetic biology include safety, security, ethical considerations, and public perception.

 Main Concepts

-• Design: Synthetic biologists use computer models to design new biological systems.
-These models are based on the principles of engineering and biology.
+• Design: Synthetic biologists use computer models and computational tools to design new biological systems.
+These models are based on the principles of engineering and biology, often incorporating standardized biological parts.

-• Build: Once a design has been created, it is then built using a variety of techniques, such as gene synthesis and genetic engineering.
+• Build: Once a design is created, it's built using various techniques, such as gene synthesis, genetic engineering (including CRISPR-Cas9 technology), and cloning.

 Applications